hahazim1992/currency-dashboard/README.md

 - ✅ Include a section where users can input an amount and two currencies to calculate the equivalent value based on the latest exchange rates.
 - ✅ Implement filtering by currency and a search bar to quickly find specific currencies.
 #
-- ❌ Use WebSockets or a polling mechanism to refresh exchange rates in real time.
+- ✅ | ❌ (partially) Use WebSockets or a polling mechanism to refresh exchange rates in real time.
-- ❌ Optimize polling intervals to reduce API calls without compromising user experience.
+- ✅ | ❌ (partially) Optimize polling intervals to reduce API calls without compromising user experience.
-- 🗯️: currently not using any DB, havent check the feasibility
+- 🗯️: currently not using websocket or polling, achieved this by using take and interval method from rxjs
 #
 - ✅ Cache the last fetched exchange rates and historical data in IndexedDB or localStorage.
 - 🗯️: this is available ONLY in exchange rates page (landing page).
 We are using localStorage. you may use offline mode button i provoided, OR, go to historical page > disconnect your internet > navigate back to exchange rates > observe it detects as you dont have connectivity and will fetch from localStorage earlier when you had internet